 Note that we didn’t have to pay anyone or buy any financial products to get a plan to get out.

 Read my other blog posts in this category.
 You can track the whole journey.
 I won’t charge you anything.
-Go to the library and read Dave Ramsey’s books.
+Go to the library and read some books on personal finance.
 You can get a plan for free.
 And that’s good, because you’re much better off putting the money you’d pay for a plan toward actually paying down a debt.

 But whatever you do, don’t sign anything!